Cancel the friggin wedding rules!

 Fathers giving away brides

 I'm pretty passionate about this one...
-You are not a possession to be swapped between males like a dowry.
+You are not a possession to be swapped between males in exchange for a dowry.
 Why not walk into this deal with your partner, hand in hand?
 You can show your dad how much he means to you by including him in another more unique and personal way.
 Something that holds significance to the two of you.
 Plus... the aisle is just another thing someone somewhere once made up.
 If the thought of walking down an aisle scares the shit of you... don't do it!
-There's no rule saying you can't both stand at the front of your ceremony and be there ready to greet your guests.... you guessed it...
-TOGETHER.
+There's no rule saying you can't both stand at the front of your ceremony and be there ready to greet your guests together.

 Weddings are for you and your partner and should be whatever the hell you want them to be!!
 If you have to pretend to be something you're not to appease or impress your family or friends - they're not worth inviting.
 Trust me... in 10 years time, you won't still be worried that Aunty Jackie didn't approve of the pant suit you chose.